 There is much inequality in the world.
-Both between different countries, and within countries.
+There is inequality both between different countries, and within a single country.
 In The world development report 2006: Equity and development The World Bank describes both issues, vividly, by introducing us to three individuals born on the same day, and describing the differences in their life chances (2005, pg., 1-2).
 Let us meet these three individuals: